 The renovation was backed up with a $600,000 grant to the Mill Creek Park Foundation by the Florence and Ward Beecher Foundations.
 A lot of the machinery was purchased, however, the fittings, shafts, and waterwheel were done by hand by the Camerons.

 Whilst the work on the machinery was going on, the other areas of the mill were also being refitted.
 The internals of the mill needed to be replaced and a new roof also had to be fitted.
 New doors were also needed so that a piece of the waterwheel could be taken into the mill before it was fitted out.
 Externally, there was the construction of walkways and an observation deck.

 Lanterman’s Mill Waterfall is really easy to get to.
 It is not a large waterfall as it is only of a height of 20 feet and it also has a crest of 20 feet.
 However, it is a stunning waterfall and it is the perfect place to get some lovely photographs.

 The Covered Bridge was designed after an old bridge that was located here previously.
-The old bridge was used by farmers so that they were able to bring their grain to the mill.
-The covered Bridge is beautiful and it is one of the highlights of Mill Creek Park.
+The old bridge was used by farmers bringing their grain to the mill.
+The Covered Bridge is beautiful and it is one of the highlights of Mill Creek Park.
 The Covered Bridge was constructed in 1989 and this was made possible thanks to funds being provided by: